dgryski/go-perfbook/performance.md

     1. use <https://github.com/tsenart/vegeta> for load testing http services
     1. make sure your latency numbers make sense: <https://youtu.be/lJ8ydIuPFeU>

-Step 0 is important.
+The first step is important.
 It tells you when and where to start optimizing.
 More importantly, it also tells you when to stop.
+Pretty much all optimizations add code complexity in exchange for speed.
+And you can *always* make code faster.
+It's a balancing act.

 The basic rules of the game are: